Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

 801 High House Rd., Cary

 Oct.
-26, 4-7 p.m.
-Admission is free.
+25, 4-7 p.m.
+Free.
 Take a carved pumpkin to Bond Park anytime between 4-5:30 p.m. and watch it set sail across the lake in a twilight flotilla that begins at 6:30 p.m.
-Attendees who enter a pumpkin in the flotilla or dress in appropriate Halloween costumes can enjoy a discounted boat ride prior to the event.
+Food trucks, live music, face painting and discounted boat rentals round out the fun.